SJRStreiff/RecordCurator/readme.md

 A small script is provided which automatically up/downloads a master database from a postgres server (y_sql_functions.py).

-## TODO

-* Keep readme uptodate with new developments and changes
-* **add overwrite protection in case script is called multiple times**, at least for time intensive steps (removed for debugging!!) --> done as mode='x' for example within pd.to_csv()
-* **DONE**: RETURN interactive input(), removed for scripting...
-* **DONE**: Barcodes error in GBIF input! (issue dealing with "-" within barcode.)
-* **DONE** - implement problem name output and reinsertion, optionally pausing execution
-* **DONE** when do we query POWO/IPNI?? irrelevant in my opinion.
-We do it before inserting a new bunch of data into the master database.
-* quantify fast and slow steps and make backup files between, so we can restart at that step (maybe integrate variable to call analysis from step XYZ)
-* **DONE** make distinction between non-spatialvalid and no coordinate data!! then we can revise non-spatialvalid points in QGIS
-* update readme to final versions
-* readme  for expert datasets

-* **Implement background files**:
-  * **DONE**  indets and similar: before integrating data, check for data previosly set aside because we had no conclusive data...?

-  * **DONE**  master distribution database for integration.

 # Common problems / error sources

 Some data sources have aspects that can lead to errors in the pipeline.
 Usually these can be found by checking the error message